 Cerberus held in the grasp of Hercules, as shown on the Firmamentum Sobiescianum star atlas of Johannes Hevelius (1687).
 It is drawn in mirror image, as it would appear on a celestial globe.
 Image courtesy ETH-Bibliothek Zurich.

-In or around 1721 the English engraver John Senex, a friend of Edmond Halley, combined Cerberus with the apple branch, Ramus, to produce Cerberus et Ramus.
+In or around 1721 the English cartographer and engraver John Senex (1678–1740), a friend of Edmond Halley, combined Cerberus with Bayer’s apple branch, Ramus, to produce Cerberus et Ramus.
 This combined figure first appeared on Senex’s chart of the northern celestial hemisphere, Stellarum Fixarum Hemisphaerium Boreale, which he produced from Halley’s unauthorized edition of Flamsteed’s unfinished star catalogue.
 The serpents in this case were wrapped around the branch.
 Johann Bode subsequently showed it the same way on his Uranographia atlas of 1801 (see illustration below).
 However, Flamsteed’s own chart of Hercules, published in his Atlas Coelestis of 1729, includes neither Cerberus nor Ramus; instead, Hercules is drawn simply grasping thin air.

-Cerberus et Ramus shown in the Uranographia of Johann Bode (1801).
+Cerberus et Ramus, the three-headed monster wrapped around an apple branch, shown on Chart VIII of the Uranographia of Johann Bode (1801).

 © Ian Ridpath.
 All rights reserved